ashegde/ashegde/README.md

 - 👋 hello, I’m @ashegde.
-- 👀 interested in data, models, and uncertainty -- especially in the context of computational science and control.
+- 👀 interested in data, models, and uncertainty -- especially in the context of building robust computational systems.
 - 🌱 previous postdoctoral work in Bayesian uncertainty quantification and ML-based surrogate modeling.

 <!---